VectorGits/Space-travel-site/README.md

 ### Useful resources

 - [FreeCodeCamp](https://www.freecodecamp.org/news/glassmorphism-design-effect-with-html-css/) - This article helped me with understanding Glassmorphism in CSS.
 I really liked this pattern and will use it going forward.
-- [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/CSS/@supports) - This is an amazing article which helped me finally understand XYZ.
+- [Scrimba - Kevin Powell](https://scrimba.com/learn/spacetravel) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.

 **Note: Delete this note and replace the list above with resources that helped you during the challenge.
 These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**